Colin Roshak

 Conductor, Clarinetist, Entrepreneur

-Colin Roshak is a member of the Graduate Conducting Program at Bard College and is a student of James Bagwell, Richard Hawkins and Tim Weiss.
+Colin Roshak is a recent graduate of the Graduate Conducting Program at Bard College and is a student of James Bagwell, Richard Hawkins and Tim Weiss.

 Growing up in and around Boston, Colin attended the Walnut Hill School for the Arts and the New England Conservatory Preparatory School.
 During his time at Walnut Hill, Colin studied clarinet with Kai-Yun Lu, chamber music with Laura Thielke and composition with Whitman Brown.